aquesidilly/Movie-App/readme.md

   * WTForms==2.3.3
 * MongoDB
  * MongoDB was used to create the document based databases(collections) used as data storage for this project.
-* Materialize
- * The Materialize framework was used through the website for layout and responsiveness.
-* Google Fonts
- * Google fonts are used throughout the project to import the Inter and Bevan fonts.
 * GitHub
- * GithHub is the hosting site used to store the source code for the Website.
+ * GithHub is the hosting site used to store the source code of the Movie-App.
 * VSCode
  * VSCode is used as version control software to commit and push code to the GitHub repository where the source code is stored.
 * Heroku
  * Heroku was used to deploy the live website.
 * TinyJPG
- * TinyJPG/TinyPNG is used to reduce the file sizes of images before being deployed to reduce storage and bandwith.
 * Google Chrome Developer Tools
  * Google chromes built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.
-* balsamiq Wireframes
- * This was used to create wireframes for 'The Skeleton Plane' stage of UX design.
-* Canva
- * Canva design was used in order to create the website logo.
 * Font Awesome
  * All the Icons displayed throughout the website are Font Awesome icons.
 * Favicon